2022 FIFA World Cup

-The 2022 FIFA World Cup was an international football tournament contested by the men's national teams of FIFA's member associations and 22nd edition of the FIFA World Cup.
-It took place in Qatar from 20 November to 18 December 2022, making it the first World Cup held in the Arab world and Muslim world, and the second held entirely in Asia after the 2002 tournament in South Korea and Japan.
+The 2022 FIFA World Cup was the 22nd FIFA World Cup, the quadrennial world championship for national football teams organised by FIFA.
+It took place in Qatar from 20 November to 18 December 2022, after the country was awarded the hosting rights in 2010.
+It was the first World Cup to be held in the Middle East and the Arabian Peninsula, and the second in an Asian country after the 2002 tournament in South Korea and Japan.

-This tournament was the last with 32 participating teams, with the number of teams being increased to 48 for the 2026 edition.
-To avoid the extremes of Qatar's hot climate, the event was held during November and December.
+This tournament was the last with 32 participating teams, with the number of teams being increased to 48 for the 2026 World Cup.
+To avoid the extremes of Qatar's hot and humid climate in summers, the event was held in November and December, becoming the first one to take place outside the traditional months of May, June, and July.
 It was held over a reduced time frame of 29 days with 64 matches played in eight venues across five cities.
 Qatar entered the event—their first World Cup—automatically as the host's national team, alongside 31 teams determined by the qualification process.

+Morocco made history by becoming the first African nation to reach the semi-final of a World Cup, falling short 0–2 against France.
 Argentina were crowned the champions after winning the final against the title holder France 4–2 on penalties following a 3–3 draw after extra time.
-It was Argentina's third title and their first since 1986, as well being the first nation from outside of Europe to win the tournament since 2002.
+It was Argentina's third title and their first since 1986.
+Argentina were the first nation from outside of Europe to win the tournament since 2002.
 French player Kylian Mbappé became the first player to score a hat-trick in a World Cup final since Geoff Hurst in the 1966 final and won the Golden Boot as he scored the most goals (eight) during the tournament.
+Mbappé also became the first player to score in two consecutive finals since Vavá of Brazil did the same in 1958 and 1962.

-Argentine captain Lionel Messi was voted the tournament's best player, winning the Golden Ball.
+Argentine captain Lionel Messi was voted the tournament's best player, winning his second Golden Ball.
+The tournament has been considered exceptionally poetic as the capstone of his career, with the win fulfilling for some commentators a previously unmet criterion to be regarded as the greatest player of all time.
 Teammates Emiliano Martínez and Enzo Fernández won the Golden Glove, awarded to the tournament's best goalkeeper, and the Young Player Award, awarded to the tournament's best young player, respectively.
-With 172 goals, the tournament set a new record for the highest number of goals scored with the 32-team format, with every participating team scoring at least one goal.
+With 172 goals, the tournament set a record for the highest number of goals scored in the 32-team format, with every participating team scoring at least one goal.

-The choice to host the World Cup in Qatar attracted significant criticism, with concerns raised over the country's treatment of migrant workers, women and members of the LGBT community, as well as Qatar's climate, lack of a strong football culture, scheduling changes, and allegations of bribery for hosting rights and wider FIFA corruption.
+The choice to host the World Cup in Qatar attracted significant criticism, with concerns raised over the country's treatment of migrant workers, women, and members of the LGBTQ+ community, as well as Qatar's climate, lack of a strong football culture, scheduling changes, and allegations of bribery for hosting rights and wider FIFA corruption.